milos-agathon/shortest_driving_distance/README.md

-# COMPUTE AND MAP THE SHORTEST DRIVING DISTANCE IN R
+# Computing and mapping the shortest driving distance in R

 This repo will show you how to effortlessly compute and map the shortest driving distance from a locality to any object using R